 From: Susan Elmes, Economics Department DUS

-This memo is addressed to all students who have declared a major, joint major, or concentration in economics to help you plan your program for the upcoming academic year.
+This memo is addressed to all students who have declared a major, joint major, or concentration in economics to help you plan for the upcoming academic year.

 - Math High School credits: If you have high school math credits that exempt you from Calculus I, then you must obtain written certification from the Math